TomaszKandula/UnityApp/README.md

 1. Microsoft.Lync.Utilities.dll
 1. Microsoft.Office.Uc.dll

-Additionally, there is LyncCall.exe file compiled separately.
+Additionally, there is LyncCall.exe file compiled separately (associated project in C#).
+This file must be placed in `bin` folder.

 # Chromium Embedded